Population density: Human densities

 The European Commission's Joint Research Centre (JRC) has developed a suite of (open and free) data and tools named the Global Human Settlement Layer (GHSL) to improve the science for policy support to the European Commission Directorate Generals and Services and as support to the United Nations system.

 Several of the most densely populated territories in the world are city-states, microstates and urban dependencies.
 (Note: The Monaco government uses a smaller surface area figure resulting in a population density of 18,078 /km2.)
 In fact, 95% of the world's population is concentrated on just 10% of the world's land.
 These territories have a relatively small area and a high urbanization level, with an economically specialized city population drawing also on rural resources outside the area, illustrating the difference between high population density and overpopulation.

 Deserts have very limited potential for growing crops as there is not enough rain to support them.
 Thus, their population density is generally low.
-However, some cities in the Middle East, such as Dubai, have been increasing in population and infrastructure growth at a fast pace.
+However, some cities in the Middle East, such as Dubai, Abu Dhabi and Kuwait City, have been increasing in population and infrastructure growth at a fast pace.

 Mongolian Steppes.
 Mongolia is the least densely populated country in the world due to its harsh climate as a result of its geography.

 Cities with high population densities are, by some, considered to be overpopulated, though this will depend on factors like quality of housing and infrastructure and access to resources.
 Very densely populated cities are mostly in Asia (particularly Southeast Asia); Africa's Lagos, Kinshasa, and Cairo; South America's Bogotá, Lima, and São Paulo; and Mexico City and Saint Petersburg also fall into this category.

 Monaco is currently the most densely populated nation in Europe.

 City population and especially area are, however, heavily dependent on the definition of "urban area" used: densities are almost invariably higher for the center only than when suburban settlements and intervening rural areas are included, as in the agglomeration or metropolitan area (the latter sometimes including neighboring cities).

 In comparison, based on a world population of 8 billion, the world's inhabitants, if conceptualized as a loose crowd occupying just under 1 m2 per person (cf. Jacobs Method), would occupy an area of 8000 km2 a little less than the land area of Puerto Rico, 8868 km2.